Courses

 In this course we will study the changing aesthetics of automation in European and North American cultural contexts from the 18th century to the present.
 We will also explore the wider cultural and material effects of automation (as imagined and as implemented) upon public and private spheres, craftsmen and courts, wage-laborers, artists, and inventors.
 The objects we examine will be as various as the dulcimer-playing android presented as a gift to Marie Antoinette, IBM's Deep Blue, and singer-actor Janelle Monae's android alter-ego, Cindi Mayweather.
 Our primary sources will consist of visual representations in print and film as well as literary and commercial writing; our secondary sources will consist of essays in aesthetic theory, cultural studies, science and technology studies, and the history of technology. [ more ]

-We will someday live alongside artificially intelligent beings who equal or exceed us.
-Commentators ranging from technology magnates to physics geniuses-not to mention decades of apocalyptic science fiction-have urged that that future is nothing short of an existential threat to human beings.
-Whether this is hyperbole or wise prognostication, it cannot be denied that the rise of AI will be a tectonic shift for culture, technology, and our fundamental sense of ourselves.
+Human beings will someday live alongside artificially intelligent beings who equal or exceed us.
+The rise of AI will be a tectonic shift for culture, technology, and our fundamental sense of ourselves.
 When AI is fully realized, it is likely to be amongst the most important things to happen to our species.
-Some challenges we face are broad and about the future, though perhaps not the far future.
+Some challenges we face are broad and about the future.
 How can we ensure that AI's will act morally?
 Is a world with AI's overall better or worse for us?
 How do we create legal and policy frameworks that cover a new kind of thinking being?
 If they are conscious, will AI's have dignity and rights?
 Other questions are pressing and immediate: Artificial intelligence techniques are used today to help decide whether someone gets a bank loan, is eligible to be released on bail, or in need of particular medical treatment.
 And right now there are autonomous vehicles deciding how to behave in traffic, and autonomous weapons capable of delivering lethal force.
 Is it moral for us to pass along these sorts of decisions to AI's?
 What if they are biased, unbeknownst to us?
 What if they are more fair?
+How should we understand intellectual and creative work in an era of generative models that take on some aspects of thought?
 In this course we will engage ethical questions surrounding the seeming inevitability of AI. [ more ]

 In this course we will study some of the greatest figures in astronomy and consider their leadership in advancing progress in the field.
 We will consider their lives and works, especially as represented by original copies of their books and other publications.
 These great astronomers include: 16th century, Nicolaus Copernicus (heliocentric universe); Tycho Brahe (best pre-telescopic observations); 17th century, Galileo (discoveries with his first astronomical telescope, 1610; sunspots, 1613; Dialogo, 1632); Johannes Kepler (laws of planetary motion, 1609, 1619, Rudolphine Tables 1627); Johannes Hevelius and Elisabeth Hevelius (atlases of the Moon and of stars, 1647, and 1687); Isaac Newton (Principia Mathematica: laws of universal gravitation and of motion, 1687); 18th century, Edmond Halley (Miscellanea curiosa, eclipse maps, 1715, 1724); John Flamsteed and Margaret Flamsteed (Atlas Coelestis, 1729); and William Herschel and Caroline Herschel (1781, 1798).
 Also, from more recent times in which original works are often articles rather than books: 20th century, Albert Einstein (special relativity, 1905; general relativity, 1916); Marie Curie (radioactivity); Cecilia Payne-Gaposchkin (hydrogen dominating stars, 1929), Edwin Hubble (Hubble's law, 1929); George Ellery Hale (Mt.
 Wilson Observatory 100" telescope, 1917; Palomar Observatory 200" telescope, 1948), Vera Rubin (dark matter, 1970s); Jocelyn Bell Burnell (pulsar discovery, 1968); and 21st century: Wendy Freedman (Universe's expansion rate, 2000s).
 First editions will be available in Williams' Chapin Library of rare books, where we will meet in an adjacent classroom.
 We will also consider how such original materials are collected and preserved, and look at examples from the wider world of rarities, such as a leaf from the Gutenberg Bible (c.
 1453) and a Shakespeare First Folio (1623, with a discussion of astronomical references in Shakespeare's plays).
 The course will be taught in collaboration between an astronomer and a rare-books librarian, with remote lectures by experts from around the world. [ more ]